iamritikkk/Recipes-Website/README.md

-A toy HTML website for showcasing recipes in pop culture.
+A HTML website for showcasing recipes.